ydydsnyd/mono/packages/replicache/doc/docs/byob/local-mutations.md

 :::

 First, let's register a _mutator_ that speculatively creates a message.
-In `index.js`, expand the options passed to the `Replicache` constructor with:
+In `index.tsx`, expand the options passed to the `Replicache` constructor with:

 ```js
 new Replicache({